dhicks6345789/radius-user-client/README.md

 ## Platforms
 This application is written in Go, and should be able to be compiled and run on most current platforms, including Windows, MacOS and Linux running on a variety of architectures (x86, amd64, arm64).

-The application is distributed as a simple, single Zip archive contaning all the executables and install scripts for each of the platforms supported.
+The application is distributed as a simple, single Zip archive contaning all the executables and install scripts for each of the platforms supported, as well as default/example config files.

 ## Installation
 To install on a single device, unpack the Zip file and run the install script for your platform (install.bat for Windows, install.sh for other platforms).
 On a managed network, you are probably going to want to unpack that Zip file into a central repository of some sort, modify the given configuration file to match your setup, then distribute from there.